+John Deere has been contributing with R$ 1.3 million in actions to combat COVID-19.
 The company and its employees collected 190 tons of food to distribute to 12,000 thousand families in need.
-It also donated 6,000 rapid test kits to municipal health departments, and delivered tractors and sprayers to sanitize public roads in 40 cities across 12 states.
+It also donated 6,000 rapid test kits to municipal health departments and delivered tractors and sprayers to sanitize public roads in 40 cities across 12 states.

 Johnson & Johnson

 The company is investing R$ 4.2 million in initiatives to mitigate the impacts of COVID-19 in Brazil.
 It converted a plant to produce 230,000 units of products, in addition to donating 1.5 million units of soap, all for vulnerable populations in the states of São Paulo, Ceará and Rio de Janeiro.
 It is also investing in programs that help health professionals receive virtual psychological care.

 Kellogg’s America Latina